-The new Doclet API uses the Language Model API and Source Tree API.
+The new Doclet API is declared in the jdk.javadoc.doclet package.
+It uses the Language Model API and the Compiler Tree API.

 the transition period.

-The standard doclet supports a secondary plugin API known as the Taglet API.
-Taglets provide the ability for users to define custom tags that can be used in Javadoc comments, and to specify how such tags should appear within the generated documentation.
-For historical reasons, there were two versions of the Taglet API, one public and one internal.
-The public version has been modified to use the Language Model and Source Tree APIs.
+The existing standard doclet supports a secondary plug-in API known as the Taglet API.
+Taglets provide the ability for users to define custom tags that can be used in documentation comments, and to specify how such tags should appear within the generated documentation.
+The updated standard doclet supports an updated taglet API.

-It is known that there are some existing user-written doclets that directly reference code in the old "standard doclet", even though that code is not (and never has been) a supported interface.
-Since that code is difficult to maintain and update, especially with respect to recent new language features, it will be deprecated in JDK 9, and withdrawn in a future release.
-Until then, users will be encouraged to update their doclets to use the new API.
+It is known that there are some existing user-written doclets that directly reference code within the old "standard doclet", even though that code is not (and never has been) a supported interface.
+Since that code is difficult to maintain and update, especially with respect to recent new language features, the old "standard doclet" has been deprecated for removal in JDK 9, and will be removed in a future release.

 The existing set of tests for the Doclet API and standard doclet have been adapted to test the new API and the new standard doclet.
 Additional tests have been added to cover edge cases.